RedstoneDave/My-Language/README.md

 - `fesaye`
   - `ye` indecates the ablative, meaning “from”, and the ergative in passive forms (as “by ...” in English)
   - e.g. `fozu zekeye vep` means “I come from there” where `zeke` means “there” and `vep` means “to come”
-  - and `fozu beuye nociken` means “I'm abandoned by the society” where `beu` means “the world” and “the society” and `noc` means “to abandon; to desert”, `-iken` makes a verb passive
+  - and `fozu beuye nocins` means “I'm abandoned by the society” where `beu` means “the world” and “the society” and `noc` means “to abandon; to desert”, `-ins` makes a verb passive
 - `fesawe`
   - `we` indecates the terminative, meaning “until”
   - e.g. `zezu rusyawe furvusk` means “He has been young until today” where `rusya` means “today” and `furva` means “young” and `-usk` means “have been”